IPCS(1P) POSIX Programmer's Manual IPCS(1P)

 OPTIONS

-The ipcs facility supports the Base Definitions volume of
+The ipcs utility shall conform to the Base Definitions volume of

 The ipcs utility accepts the following options: